freezman14/One_Week_Of_Floyd_Protests/README.md

 This is a list showcasing US police brutality and misconduct during the George Floyd protests.

-Count in the list: 209.
+Count in the list: 253.

 I update this list on [github](https://github.com/freezman14/Floyd-Protests-Police-Accountability-Links) which you can share.
+Video achieve available.

 If you’d like to contribute please visit [/r/2020PoliceBrutality](https://old.reddit.com/r/2020PoliceBrutality/) to post new videos.